 - 1. Applicable state and federal statutes and rules. - 2.
-Statement of work herein.
+Statement of work herein. - 3.
+Any other provisions of the Scope of Work, including materials incorporated by reference.

-535 536 537 3.
-Any other provisions of the Scope of Work, including m reference. aterials incorporated by 538 539 S. No Separate Entity Created.
-540 541 No separate legal or administrative entity is intended by thi s Scope of Work.
-542 543 T. An nendment and Waiver.
-544 545 546 547 This approved Scope of Work may be waived, changed, modified, or amended only in writing by authorized individuals of both parties.
+S. No Separate Entity Created.

+No separate legal or administrative entity is intended by this Scope of Work.

+T. Amendment and Waiver.

+This approved Scope of Work may be waived, changed, modified, or amended only in writing by authorized individuals of both parties.
 If any provision of the Scope of Work shall be deemed in conflict with any statute or rule of law, such provision shall be modified to be in conformance with said statute or rule of law.

+U. Entire Agreement.

-548549550 U. Er ntire Agreement.
-551 552 553 554 555 556 pre und oth is Scope of Work constitutes the entire agreement of the evious written or oral Scope of Works.
-Any other Scope of derstanding, verbal or otherwise, relating to the services serwise dealing in any manner with the subject matter of emed to be null and void and of no force and effect what of Work, representation, or of College and the District, or this Scope of Work, is hereby 557 558 559 Ву sig ning below, each signatory represents that is the authori ty to execute this Agreement: 560561562563564 e Juneau t Superintendent or Designee 565 566 Sig gnat ure Date 567 568 569 570 571 eila Edwards-Lange ent, Seattle Central College 572573574575576 Sig gnat ure Date 576 577 578 579 580 OS SPI (Open Doors [1418] Program Administrator (print name) 581 582 Siç gnat ure Date
+This Scope of Work constitutes the entire agreement of the parties and supersedes any previous written or oral Scope of Works.
+Any other Scope of Work, representation, or understanding, verbal or otherwise, relating to the services of College and the District, or otherwise dealing in any manner with the subject matter of this Scope of Work, is hereby deemed to be null and void and of no force and effect whatsoever.

+Scope of Work for Open Doors [1418] Youth Reengagem oner rogium

+District Superintendent or Designee (print name)

+Signature Date

+President, Seattle Central College (print name)

+Signature Date

+OSPI Open Doors [1418] Program Administrator (print name)

+Signature Date

+OSPI Assistant Superintendent (print name)

-Date
+Signature Date

+LCS Open Doors Enrollment, Student Outcomes, and Demographic Data (2018-19)

-Open Doors at Learning Center Seattle Snapshot (2017-18)
+LCS Open Doors Enrollment Trends

+Enrollment for 18-19 has averaged 53.4 FTE/month (through May).
+This count includes a total of 136 students who have participated in the program this year.
+The average monthly FTE in 2017-18 was 42.2 (highest in March).
+The main feeder school for the program is Garfield, though students come from as far away as the Tukwila School District.
+The average length of enrollment for students in the LCS Open Doors program is 252 days.